How I Got Interested In The Landscape Industry

 Our decision: Let the maintenance work go at the end of the year and focus exclusively on the design/build construction work.

 Looking back I believe we should have created a “small” maintenance division of the company.
 Today, I have some strong beliefs and feelings about the maintenance aspect of the industry.
-You’ll be hearing more and more about that in my articles and content on LandscapeAdvisor.
+You’ll be hearing more and more about that on LandscapeAdvisor.

 Over the next few years we established two landscape construction crews.
 Each crew was outfitted similarly in terms of trucks, equipment and tools.